Što su akne? Sve što trebate znati

 • The environment.
 Links have been established between acne and stress, smoking, diet and pollution – not forgetting exposure to endocrine disruptors and poorly chosen cosmetic products.

-Food on acne Eating chocolate and greasy foods has not been proven to have any significant effect on acne.
+Eating chocolate and greasy foods has not been proven to have any significant effect on acne.
 Although it goes without saying that a balanced diet with lots of fruit, vegetables and low-glycemic complex carbs has many health benefits.
 Some foods are thought to be particularly good for your skin as they contain vitamin A and E, antioxidants and zinc.

-Acne is not caused by dirty skin In fact, scrubbing the skin too hard or cleansing with harsh skincare products irritates the skin, making acne worse.
+In fact, scrubbing the skin too hard or cleansing with harsh skincare products irritates the skin, making acne worse.

-Cosmetics and acne Cosmetics don't always make acne worse, especially if you choose oil-free makeup that doesn't clog pores (non-comedogenic).
+Cosmetics don't always make acne worse, especially if you choose oil-free makeup that doesn't clog pores (non-comedogenic).

 If self-care remedies and over-the-counter products do not clear your acne, it is a good idea to see your primary care doctor.
 They can prescribe stronger medications and adapt the treatment to your specific needs.
 If acne persists, is severe or makes you feel very self-conscious, they may recommend seeing a dermatologist or paediatric dermatologist.